writethedocs/www/docs/conf/prague/2018/sponsors/prospectus.rst

 What happens with my swag items?
 --------------------------------

 We will have a few "swag tables" that are placed around the back of the main ballroom.
 This will be where sponsor and community stickers & swag will be located, so that attendees are free to pick it up.
-If you have a booth, you are also welcome to place swag on the booth.

 What are the table sizes?
 What is included?
 -------------------------------------------